MehdiSerdoun/ResistivityInversion/README.md

 More details regarding the specific implementation of the method are provided along the code.

-The authors do not intend to maintain this code.
+The authors do not intend to maintain this code updated in the future.